 How can you draw on the interests and strengths of all students in the classroom?
-By allowing those with ADHD to choose from a menu of projects related to a book they have read.
+By allowing those with ADHD (or the entire class) to choose from a menu of projects related to a book they have read.

 Let ADD/ADHD Students Act Out the Book: